maxffarrell/mysite/content/posts/techfaq/index.md

 - is an Intel Mac (pre-2020) with stuck keys or a broken screen

 it's probably best to get a new one.

+If you're running Windows 10, use [this app](https://aka.ms/GetPCHealthCheckApp) to see if your computer can be upgraded to Windows 11, since Windows 10 will stop receiving updates this October.

 If budget is a concern, take a look at Ubuntu on YouTube and see if it could work for you.
 Installing it is a little tricky, but it runs much faster than Windows on older computers.